RocketChat/docs-old/administrator-guides/omnichannel-integrations/livechat-widget/livechat-enterprise/canned-responses/README.md

 # Canned Responses

-Canned responses are used to send response templates in Livechat and other rooms.
+With canned responses, Enterprise users can send response templates tp LiveChat and other rooms.

-A canned response has two attributes:
+A canned response includes two attributes:
-* `shortcut`, which is a name that starts with an exclamation mark (!) used to call the template.
+* `shortcut`: a name beginning with an exclamation mark (!), used to call the template.
-* `text`, which is the content entered into the Text field.
+* `text`, the content users enter into the Text field.

+## Enable Canned Responses

-First enable canned responses under **Administration > Canned Responses**
+To enable canned responses go to **Administration > Canned Responses**

 [image](administrator-guides\omnichannel-integrations\livechat-widget\livechat-enterprise\canned-responses\enable-canned-responses.png)

-By default, permissions to save, delete and view canned responses are given to livechat-agent, livechat-monitor, livechat-agent and admin roles:
+By default, the livechat-agent, livechat-monitor, and admin roles receive permissions to save, delete and view canned responses:

 [image](administrator-guides\omnichannel-integrations\livechat-widget\livechat-enterprise\canned-responses\canned-responses-permissions.png)

+## Create a New Canned Response ##

-To create a new canned response, go to an open livechat room, click on a canned response icon in the top-right navigation bar.
-Click **New Canned Response**.
-Fill in the `shortcut` and the `text` fields, click save.
+1. Go to an open LiveChat room, and click a canned response icon in the top-right navigation bar.
+2. Click **New Canned Response**.
+3. Complete the `shortcut` and the `text` field.
+4. Click **Save**.

 [image](administrator-guides\omnichannel-integrations\livechat-widget\livechat-enterprise\canned-responses\create-canned-responses.png)

+## Apply a Canned Response ##

-To apply a canned response, simply start your message with an exclamation mark (!):
+1. Start your message with an exclamation mark (!):

 [image](administrator-guides\omnichannel-integrations\livechat-widget\livechat-enterprise\canned-responses\apply-canned-responses.png)

-Select the response you need and click **Send**.
-You can start typing the shortcut name to find the necessary response if you have many of them.
+2. Select the response you need and click **Send**.
+If you have numerous responses, begin typing the shortcut name to find the necessary response.

 Your canned responses are ready for messaging with users on your server.